ecomods/patternscaper/function_specifications.md

 - `sine_length` (numeric): Wavelength of sinusoidal curve in pixels (default: 20)
 - `sine_height` (numeric): Amplitude of sinusoidal curve in pixels (default: 5)
 - `rotation` (numeric): Angle to rotate landscape in degrees (default: 0)
+- `as_raster` (logical): Whether to return a SpatRaster (default: TRUE)
+- `crs` (character): CRS if returning as raster (default: NULL)

 **Output:**
+- If as_raster=TRUE: SpatRaster with curvy treeline
-- SpatRaster: Binary landscape with curvy treeline
+- If as_raster=FALSE: Matrix with curvy treeline

 **Description:**
 1. Calculates treeline row position
 2. Creates matrix where cells above curvy treeline = 1, below = 0
 3. Uses sine wave to create undulating boundary using formula i > (treeline_row + sin(2π*j/sine_length) * sine_height)
-4. Converts to raster and rotates if needed
+4. If rotation != 0, rotates landscape matrix
+5. If as_raster=TRUE, converts to SpatRaster
-5. Returns the resulting landscape
+6. Returns the landscape in the requested format

 ### `create_landscape_fingers`